wp-plugins/post-type-spotlight/readme.txt

 *   Shows featured posts as such in the post type's admin screen
 *   Stores a post meta field, '_pts_featured_post', which can be used to query featured posts.

-*Note: For the plugin to work on attachments, you must be using 3.5 or above.
-All other features will work on 3.1.0 and up.*
+*Note: For the plugin to work on the core attachment post type, you must be using 3.5 or above.
+All other features will work on 3.1 and up.*

 == Installation ==